 When to Contact a Medical Professional

-Call your health care provider if chronic diarrhea or abdominal cramping are present.
+Call your health care provider if you have chronic diarrhea or abdominal cramping.

 Good hygiene, public health and sanitation programs, and elimination of rats help prevent the spread of hymenolepiasis.

 Fischer PR, White AC.
 Adult tapeworm infections.
 In: Kliegman RM, Stanton BF, St Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 302.

 Mega JD, Galdos-Cardenas G, Gilman RH.
 Tapeworm infections.
 In: Magill AJ, Hill DR, Solomon T, Ryan ET, eds.
 Hunter's Tropical Medicine and Infectious Disease.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 126.

 - Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.